-- 12.2.2 Regular instructional faculty members, limited term contract instructors, counsellors, advisors, and librarians and faculty members in non-instructional Academic Experience Positions who work less than a full workload shall be entitled to paid vacation in each year on a pro-rated basis. - 12.2.3 An instructional faculty member and limited term contract instructors may request vacation at times other than the June 15 to August 15 period.
-Such a request shall normally be approved unless the requested period falls within the specified teaching period, including each full regular semester (including examination period) and each designated teaching period for special session or summer session in which the Professor or limited term contract instructor has assigned teaching duties. - 12.2.4 If the University requires an instructional faculty member to report for duty or otherwise be in attendance during his or her their vacation time, then the Professor or limited term contract instructor is given equivalent time off.
-Both the request and arrangements for equivalent time off are to be made in writing. - 12.2.5 The vacation period for Faculty Advisors is from June 1st to July
+- 12.2.2 Regular instructional faculty members, limited term contract instructors, and faculty members in non-instructional Academic Experience Positions who work less than a full workload shall be entitled to paid vacation in each year on a pro-rated basis. - 12.2.3 An iInstructional faculty members and limited term contract instructors may request vacation at times other than the June 15 to August 15 period.
+Such a request shall normally be approved unless the requested period falls within their specified teaching period, including each full regular semester (including examination period) and each designated teaching period for special session Intersession or summer session in which the Professor or limited term contract instructor has assigned teaching duties. - 12.2.4 If the University requires an instructional faculty member to report for duty or otherwise be in attendance during their vacation time, then the Professor or limited term contract instructor is given equivalent time off.
+Both the request and arrangements for equivalent time off are to be made in writing. - 12.2.5 The vacation period for Faculty Advisors is from June 1st to July 31st.

-31st.
 This shall begin in the year in which the Faculty Advisor's assignment begins.
-In the year in which the Faculty Advisor's assignment to the Advising Centre ends, he or she they has have the option of continuing with the June 1st to July 31st vacation period, or returning to the vacation period for instructional faculty, or any two-month period agreed to mutually by the Faculty Advisor, the Appropriate Senior Administrator in which the Faculty Advisor's assignment is being reinstated.
+In the year in which the Faculty Advisor's assignment to the Advising Centre ends, they have the option of continuing with the June 1st to July 31st vacation period, or returning to the vacation period for instructional faculty, or any two-month period agreed to mutually by the Faculty Advisor, the Aappropriate Senior Administrator in which the Faculty Advisor's assignment is being reinstated.

-12.2.6 Technicians Instructional Support, Technology Support and University Experience Positions:
+12.2.6 Instructional Support, Technology Support and University Experience Positions:

-Technicians Faculty members in these positions are entitled to twentyone (21) days annual vacation.
-The scheduling of this vacation shall be arranged by the technician faculty member in consultation with and subject to the approval of the Appropriate Senior Administrator.
-Fulltime technicians faculty members in these positions who have provided five (5) years continuous service in that capacity to the University shall be entitled to an additional five (5) days vacation.
+Faculty members in these positions are entitled to twenty-one (21) days annual vacation.
+The scheduling of this vacation shall be arranged by the faculty member in consultation with and subject to the approval of the Aappropriate Senior Administrator.
+Full-time faculty members in these positions who have provided five (5) years continuous service in that capacity to the University shall be entitled to an additional five (5) days vacation.

-12.2.7 Vacation for Part-Time Temporary Non-Instructional Appointees:
+12.2.7 Vacation for Temporary Non-Instructional Appointees:

-- a) Temporary appointments for counsellors and librarians Academic Experience positions shall include a vacation entitlement of twenty (20) accrued days or 8% vacation pay in the first year of employment, thirty (30) accrued days or 12% vacation pay in the second year of employment, and forty (40) accrued days or 16% vacation pay in the third year of employment. - b) Temporary appointments for technicians Instructional Support, Technology Support and University Experience positions shall include a vacation entitlement of twenty (20) accrued vacation days or 8% vacation pay.
+- a) Temporary appointments for Academic Experience positions shall include a vacation entitlement of twenty (20) accrued days\ or 8% vacation pay in the first year of employment, thirty (30) accrued days\ or 12% vacation pay in the second year of employment, and forty (40) accrued days\ or 16% vacation pay in the third year of employment. - b) Temporary appointments for Instructional Support, Technology Support and University Experience positions shall include a vacation entitlement of twenty (20) accrued vacation days\ or 8% vacation pay.

-vacation amounts based on full-time work hours.
+\vacation amounts based on full-time work hours.